 This process is more or less the same as it was on the way in.
 You need to show you:

 - Russian departure card- This is the card that you filled out with your personal information when you entered Russia.

 After checking in, you will continue on to passport control.
 An immigration official collects your departure card and stamps you out of Russia.
 You can then proceed to the ferry.

 From here, the process is the same.
 Continue to the check-in counter on the ferry to get your room key.

 When you arrive in Helsinki, Stockholm, or Tallinn, you will pass through immigration to enter the EU.
 They are a little more strict on entry requirements.
 Just to be prepared, you should have:

 - Proof of onward travel- This is usually in the form of an air, bus, or train reservation proving that you plan to leave the Schengen area and not overstay your visa.
-If you don’t have any, check out my article Proof of Onward Travel: 7 Options Including the Fake Ticket Method.
+If you don’t have any, check out my article about proof of onward travel.

 - A hotel reservation- This is to prove that you have somewhere to stay that night.
 You can just give the name of a hotel.